Home / Security / FW or Firewall / Setup A Check Point Lab Using VirtualBox And GNS3 On Windows

 To achieve this we configure our routers with default routes to firewalls.

-In this post, using only a windows PC we’ve created 3 VM to emulate our firewall (gateways) and their manager (SM).
-3 loopback interfaces was created on windows to simulate a switch operation to connect VM interfaces to cloud objects in GNS3.
+In this post, using only a windows PC we’ve created 3 VM machines to emulate our firewall (gateways) and their manager (SM).
+3 loopback interfaces was created on windows to simulate a switch operation to connect those VM interfaces to the cloud objects in GNS3.
 Each cloud in GNS3 maps to the corresponding VM interface through the windows interface (internal switch).
 GNS3 clouds connects the corresponding emulated routers (networks).
 These routers are logically separated and any trafic from those router should pass by the cloud objet reach the loopback windows interface before reaching the VM interface at the firewall where the policy is applied…

 Leave a Reply

-September 2025
+November 2025

 M T W T F S S